Sparkling wine production: Ancestral method

-There are two general approaches employed by winemakers to produce pét-nat, the choice of which is often determined by location and weather conditions during harvest as well as the scale of production and resources on hand in the winery when it comes to bottling.
+Pét-nat as a general term indicates a style of wine not a specific production method.
+Within the overall umbrella category of pét-nat there are two general approaches employed by winemakers, the choice of which is often determined by location and weather conditions during harvest as well as the scale of production and resources on hand in the winery when it comes to bottling.
 The first is the "interruption" method, whereby the primary alcoholic fermentation is interrupted by the act of bottling.
 The wine goes into bottle, sealed under a crown cap, where the still viable yeast, nutrient and sugar allow the primary fermentation to continue and produce the carbon dioxide that forms the bubbles.
 Malolactic fermentation may also occur in bottle making a small contribution to the carbon dioxide levels.
 Unlike the traditional method there is no disgorging and dosage, however producers using the interruption method will often need to remove tartrate crystals and sediment to prevent the wine from gushing when opened as well as to reduce the amount of final sediment to an acceptable level.
 To accomplish this, the bottles are hand disgorged and topped up with the same wine.
-The interruption method is often favoured by producers in cooler regions where the fermentation is slower and easier to catch at a specific point and where they have the resources to hand bottle at a specific time and to hand disgorge.
+The interruption method is often favoured by producers in cooler regions where the fermentation is slower and easier to interrupt at a specific point and where they have the resources to hand bottle at a specific time and to hand disgorge.
 The second method is called "entr'acte" (intermission) whereby the primary fermentation is completed to dryness, allowing the wine to be naturally cold stabilised and settled, either in an underground cellar or temperature controlled tank.
-Sweet juice from a second pick of grapes, often from the same vineyard, is then added to the wine, which is then bottled with the fermentation from the second pick juice completing in bottle to produce the bubbles.
-The advantages of the entr'acte method is that the wine does not need to be disgorged, there is more control over final sediment and pressure levels leading to an avoidance of gushing.
+Sweet juice from a second pick of grapes, or from frozen juice held back after harvest, often from the same vineyard, is then added to the wine, which is then bottled with the fermentation from the second pick juice completing in bottle to produce the bubbles.
+The advantages of the entr'acte (intermission) method is that the wine does not need to be disgorged, there is more control over final sediment and pressure levels leading to an avoidance of gushing.
 The entr'acte method is often favoured in warmer climates where faster ferments are more difficult to control, as well as where producers want to be more precise with final turbidity and pressure levels as well as minimising overall risk.
+The entr'acte (intermission) method borrows from both the French methode ancestral (interruption) method and the Italian Col Fondo method, taking elements of both, and although it is sometimes confused with Col Fondo it is distinctly different as the intermission method uses grapes from just one harvest, whereas true Col Fondo uses grapes from two consecutive harvests.
+The intermission method is how the majority of the world's pét-nats are made, due to the greater control it offers winemakers over timing, turbidity and pressure.
 Alternatively, using a method faithful to the origins of ancestral winemaking, the wine is cold-settled before the end of primary fermentation to mimic the natural changing seasons before being bottled and then allowed to warm up again, as it would in the Spring.
 This process, a traditional variation on the entr'acte practice, is called the "Overwintering Method," and is how the earliest sparkling wines would have come about, although as an intentional method of production it runs the risk of a stuck ferment.